Arequipa, Peru

 1. The Main Square (Plaza de Armas)

-UNESCO World Heritage Site since 2000 is one of the most spectacular historic centres you will find in South America.
-Lively atmosphere with locals, who are wandering around while tourists are busy taking photos next to the Basilica Cathedral.
+UNESCO World Heritage Site since 2000 is one of the most spectacular historic centers you will find in South America.
+There is a lively atmosphere with locals, who are wandering around while tourists are busy taking photos next to the Basilica Cathedral.
 It’s always quite a busy place!

 2. Santa Catalina Monastery (Monasterio de Santa Catalina)

-Located just 5 min walk from Plaza de Armas, Santa Catalina Monastery is one of the most popular sites.
+This solo travel Peru guide won’t be complete without this!
+Located just 5-minute walk from Plaza de Armas, Santa Catalina Monastery is one of the most popular sites.
 Regardless of your religious beliefs, you are welcome to visit the monastery, which dates back to the 16th century.

-The most important colonial building in the city, it’s full of bright colours and drawings.
+The most important colonial building in the city, it’s full of bright colors and drawings.
 You can walk around to visit the kitchen and rooms, which were used by nuns.
-Entrance fee is 40 soles / 12 USD.
+The entrance fee is 40 soles / 12 USD.

 3. Hike Colca Canyon